 Who was this Zhao Feiyan?
 Once upon a time she was a sandal maker, going through abject poverty.
 Later, she and her sister Hede were adopted by a rich man who saw their beauty and trained them in the arts of music, painting and pleasing the man.
 He was not disappointed in his investment as she became an attendant to the Emperor’s sister and from there rose in status to become his imperial concubine and in then end, the Empress after the Emperor demoted his Empress after being accused of some crime with another former favourite.
 The dethroned Empress’ life was spared because no proof was found.
 The other former favourite was shrewder.
 She refused to return to her former status but as a maid-in-waiting to the Emperor’s mother, the Empress Dowager.
 Later, Fei Yan's younger sister, Hede was introduced to the Emperor as a means to protect her status from other rivals.

 Despite of their beauty and being the favourites of the emperor, they did not conceive.
 It was rumoured that they used some kind of aphrodisiac to put on their navels.
 As it dissolves, their bodies would exude fragrance and their skin became smooth and delicate, never to age.
-However it had a great side effect – reproductive systems are destroyed.
+However it had a great side effect – reproductive systems were destroyed.
 Records indicate there were several attempts by imperial physicians to find a cure for them.
 There was even a story that her grave was robbed in order to secure this beauty enhancing secret.
 However, only most of the ingredients recorded on bamboo slips were decayed and only visible ones were 麝香, musk.

 Feiyan became Empress Dowager when the Emperor died suddenly.
 Rumours abounded that her sister Hede had overdosed the Emperor with aphrodisiacs.
 Finally she committed suicide when an investigation was ordered by the Grand Empress Dowager to find out the validity about rumours that the dead Emperor had sons born by other concubines.
 Perhaps she was too frightened about her future when it was concluded that two infant sons died with tacit approval from the Emperor so as to please the sisters.
 Feiyan’s new position did not last long.
-When the next emperor mounted on the throne, she was demoted back to Empress and not long afterwards she was stripped of her nobility and made a tomb server to her husband’s mausoleum.
+When the second next emperor mounted on the throne, she was demoted back to Empress and not long afterwards she was stripped of her nobility and made a tomb server to her husband’s mausoleum.
 She committed suicide due to loneliness.
-Of course we never know the truth because her mother-in-law never liked her in the first place as she was not noble-born.
+Of course we never know the truth as her mother-in-law never liked her in the first place because she was not noble-born.

 Yang Gui Fei – the favourite of the Tang Emperor Hsuan Tsung was often compared with Feiyan not because of their facial beauty but for their relative sizes – plumb Yang and slender Swallow; unflattering terms for the two ‘evil’ beauties – fat Yang and skinny Swallow.